RTOpt/realtime-taxi-routing/README.md

 ### Running Scenarios
 1. Set `task_type` to `"scenarios"` in the `inputs.json` file.
-2. Determine a scenario to run
+2. Determine a scenario to run.
+The available options for <SCENARIO_NAME> are:
+   - `"initial_test"`: Used for verifying the installation and familiarizing yourself with the simulation.
+   - `"TP4_scenario"`: Determines the number of scenarios in TP4.
+   - `"TP1","TP2","TP3","TP4"`: Predefined scenarios corresponding to each TP.
 3. Execute the scenario(s) using:
    ```bash
    python -m src.main -sn <SCENARIO_NAME>